What to consider when setting up your forms

 - What questions should I ask to reflect the perceived value of the offer?
 Consider the value of the offer, as you don't want to scare off new leads.
 Consider what and how many questions prospects are willing to provide to receive the value in comparison to the information you need.
 If your offer is a TOFU offer about luxury vacationing, don't ask questions about their budget; this is a BOFU question when they are ready to have you help them book their travel.

 Your questions should be probing questions that adds to the offer.
 They are designed to "help me provide valuable content to you."
 Decide what questions are must-have and which are nice-to-have.
-Beyond an email address (how HubSpot identifies unique contacts, and is necessary in order to maintain contact with the person), the questions you ask must be relevant to the offer; remember that your prospects are qualifying your form, validating whether it matches the perceived value of your offer.
+The questions you ask must be relevant to the offer; remember that your prospects are qualifying your form, validating whether it matches the perceived value of your offer.

 Forms best practices